 Parameter Description CLI Paging State Command Line Interface paging stops each page at the end of the console.
 This allows you to stop the scrolling of multiple pages of text beyond the limits of the console.
 CLI Paging is Enabled by default.
 To disable it, click the Disabled radio button.
 DHCP Auto Configuration State Enable or disable the Switch's DHCP auto configuration feature.
 When enabled, the Switch is instructed to receive a configuration file from a TFTP server, which will set the Switch to become a DHCP client automatically on boot-up.
 To employ this method, the DHCP server must be set up to deliver the TFTP server IP address and configuration file name information in the DHCP reply packet.
 The TFTP server must be up and running and hold the necessary configuration file stored in its base directory when the request is received from the Switch.
 The default is Disabled .
+Power Saving State Enable or disable the link down power saving mode of each physical port.
+The switch port will go into sleep mode when a port is not connected.
+Length Detection State Enable or disable the length detection power saving mode on the physical ports.
+The switch port will reduce the power feed for shorter cables.
 Password Encryption State Password encryption will encrypt the password configuration in configuration files.
 Password encryption is Disabled by default.
-To enable password encryption, click the Enabled radio button.
+To enable password encryption, click the

+Enabled radio button.